 You may notice these indices cited in the media because investors use them to track the overall performance of a market.
 They rise and fall depending on a range of economic indicators and company news.
 For example, when an economy is healthy, its stock market indices tend to rise because investors feel more confident buying stocks.
 If trade tensions increase between countries, stock market indices usually fall as investors become nervous.

-If a company leaves an index, the fund manager simply sells its shares and replaces it with new stocks.
+If a company leaves an index, the fund manager simply sells its shares and replaces them with new stocks.
 For this reason, index funds are considered a comparatively safe, albeit less exciting, alternative to directly buying shares in a company.
 Because these kinds of funds require minimal management, it’s known as “passive” investing.

-It’s important to note that while index funds are sometimes ‘mutual funds’ overseas, within Ireland, the term “index fund” more often refers to exchange traded funds (ETFs).
+It’s important to note that while index funds are sometimes ‘mutual funds’ overseas, within Ireland, the term “index fund” more often refers to exchange-traded funds (ETFs).

 Confused about the terminology?
 You’re not alone.
 These terms are changing all the time and vary across different borders.
 Despite the popularity of traditional managed (sometimes called mutual) index funds in the US and other countries, there are few such options available in Ireland.
 Instead, many investors in Ireland use ETFs to track indices as they work in much the same way but are broadly easier to access and have a lower minimum cost requirement.